Feilong: Early references

 Chinese classic texts frequently mention feilong 飛龍 "flying dragons".
 The examples below are roughly arranged in chronological order, although some heterogeneous texts are of uncertain dates.

 Yijing

-The (5th–3rd centuries BCE) Yijing "Book of Changes" first uses feilong to symbolize a daren "great person; accomplished person".
-Qian "The Creative", the first hexagram, says, "Nine in the fifth place means: Flying dragons in the heavens.
+The (5th–3rd centuries BCE) Yijing "Book of Changes" first uses feilong to symbolize a "great person; accomplished person".
+"The Creative", the first hexagram, says, "Nine in the fifth place means: Flying dragons in the heavens.
 It furthers one to see the great man."
 The "Commentary on the Decision" (彖傳), explains, "Because the holy man is clear as to the end and the beginning, as to the way in which each of the six stages completes itself in its own time, he mounts on them toward heaven as though on six dragons."
 And the "Commentary on the Images" (象傳), says, "'Flying dragon in the heavens.'
 This shows the great man at work."

 Many later texts, such as the Zuozhuan, Shiji, and Hanshu histories, quote this "Flying dragons in the heavens" from the Yijing.